 Modern aircraft are equipped with so much technology that they are effectively flying computers.
 The Lockheed Martin F-35 is no exception.
 The multi-role combat aircraft is packed with sensors that enable it to detect threats and flight computers that allow it to perform maneuvers that would have older 'legacy' jets dropping from the sky.

 Cameras around the aircraft feed images to a display in the pilot's headgear, making it possible to 'see through' the plane.
-The complexity of these systems involved a lengthy development process, but the F-35 is now beginning to enter service with militaries around the world, including the US, UK, Italy and Japan.
+The complexity of these systems involved a lengthy development process, but the F-35 is continuing to expand its deployment with militaries around the world, including the US, UK, Italy and Japan.

 Among the F-35’s groundbreaking features is its battery.
 It is the first military aircraft with a lithium-ion (Li-ion) backup battery for mission-critical roles, such as providing emergency power for the F-35's flight-control surfaces.
 The technology will change the way military aircraft are made by providing high-power backup with much lower weight.

 The F-35's maneuverability is down to digital technology that intelligently adapts the flight controls – the flaps, rudder and horizontal tail.
 Test pilot Colonel Arthur Tomassetti told Air & Space Magazine: "You are telling the airplane to go up or down, speed up or slow down, go left or right.
 And the computers figure out what’s the best way to do that, and they’re going to move the flight controls to do it.
 And the interesting thing is, they may not do it the same way twice."